Payroll Tax Deferral: What to Know and Uses for the Money

 For instance, if you’re already contributing to your employer’s 401(k), one option might be to temporarily bump up your contributions for the year to reflect the extra money in your checks from the tax holiday.
 Or you might choose to funnel the extra money into an individual retirement account, which may help you grow your money while enjoying some tax benefits.

 If you’re just getting started with investing, however, you might want something a little less complicated, and a taxable investment account like SoFi Invest® could be a great option, depending on your financial situation.
-Even for investors who may not have a lot of money to invest, getting started investing in stocks and exchange-traded funds (ETFs) can be done with as little as $1 with SoFi Stock Bits.
+Even for investors who may not have a lot of money to invest, getting started investing in stocks and exchange-traded funds (ETFs) can be done with as little as $5 with SoFi fractional shares.
 It’s an easy way to build a portfolio using fractional shares if you don’t have a big chunk of money to put into the market all at once.

 Some Payroll Tax Questions Are Still Unanswered